zowe/docs-site/docs/user-guide/install-zowe-server-install-wizard.md

 ## Installing Zowe server-side components
+On the landing page of the Zowe Server Installation Wizard, select from the two presented options:

-1. Select **New Zowe Installation**.
+* **New Zowe Installation**
-2. In the Connection window, provide details as described in the following table:
+This option directs you to the Connection window.
+Provide details as presented in the following table: **Setup Wizard connection to z/OS**.
+* **Zowe Installation Dry Run**
+This option allows you to follow the installation steps without running the installation.

 ### Setup Wizard connection to z/OS